SiaFoundation/sia-sdk-rs/.changeset/add_sdk_client.md

 ---
 ---

-# Expose an SDK client that exposes an upload and download method.
+# Add an SDK client that exposes an upload and download method.